vespina/foxrunner/README.md

     {
        "id'; "job unique id",
        "status": "queued | running | completed | failed",
-       "errormsg": "Description of any error ocurred during job execution", "started": "date/time when job was started",
+       "position": "Position of the job inside the execution queue", "errormsg": "Description of any error ocurred during job execution", "started": "date/time when job was started",
        "completed": "date/time when job was completed",